wenswoude/LabSeis/README.md

-# LabSeismo
+# LabSeis

-LabSeismo is a Python package for analyzing laboratory simulated earthquakes and acoustic emissions, including tools for Coda Wave Interferometry (CWI).
+LabSeis is a Python package for analyzing laboratory simulated earthquakes and acoustic emissions, including tools for Coda Wave Interferometry (CWI).

 ## Features
 - Compute windowed time shifts with quadratic interpolation.